newnes/MKTS-Projects/EndFlow_Momentum_Studio/Technical_Specs.md

-# EndFlow Momentum: Capital Flow Analysis with a Geometric Approach
+# End Flow Momentum: Capital Flow Analysis with a Geometric Approach

 ## 🔍 Overview

-**EndFlow Momentum** is an advanced technical indicator that merges volume, price, and volatility analysis into a unique visual tool.
+**End Flow Momentum** is an advanced technical indicator that merges volume, price, and volatility analysis into a unique visual tool.
 Designed for premium traders seeking a competitive edge in financial market analysis, it combines mathematical principles with sophisticated technical implementation to identify real money flow.

 ---